 - 5.1 Operational responsibility for rent management is delegated to Housing Services.
-Individual Housing Officers have responsibility for all rent arrears in their "own patch" and the Housing Services Manager retains overall control and responsibility for decision making. - The Board has the authority to uphold or reject a recommendation by the Housing Services Manager in respect of an Eviction Report, following a Decree being granted.
-In addition the Board are responsible for monitoring quarterly arrears reports, KPI and commenting or acting as required.
+Individual Housing Officers have responsibility for all rent arrears in their "own patch" and the Head of Housing Services retains overall control and responsibility for decision making. - The Board has the authority to uphold or reject a recommendation by the Head of Housing Servicesin respect of an Eviction Report, following a Decree being granted.
+In addition the Board are responsible for monitoring quarterly arrears reports, KPI and commenting as required.